Updated: July 29, 2021

 9. Your battle scars will be your trophy.

 A little over a decade ago, I got hurt and went down from the bad financial choices I’ve made.
-And although the wounds have since healed, scars do remain – lost trust, questions of what could have been, and painful memories that haunt me every now and then.
+And although the wounds have since healed, scars do remain – lost trust, questions of what could have been, and painful memories that haunt me now and then.

 But over the years, I’ve learned to live with my scars and not allow them to take me hostage by living in fear and uncertainty that they could happen again.
 Instead, I use them to remind me that I’m a survivor and I will continue to be so.